 One volunteer recalls “On my first day volunteering I had a student who as so resentful about being there, he would not even look at me.
 I barely got any co-operation from him that week.
 Last week he came into the Literacy Program before school and WANTED to start early so we had more time.
 He now loves demonstrating to me that he understands new concepts.
 I’ll admit it.
 I cried.”

 The children at Holy Cross face many of the common barriers to literacy, including growing up speaking a different language, changing schools as parents move for work and having parents who struggle with English literacy or who have little time outside of work to help with reading.
 There are also a few Belizean challenges thrown in, including pronunciation differences that make spelling hard, such as “th” almost always being pronounced as “t” or “d” and many word endings not being pronounced properly, like fry jack instead of fried jack.
-On top of that, the curriculum moves fast, making it easy for children to be left behind.
+Finally, it’s easy for children to be left behind by the fast moving Belizean Curriculum.

 The program breaks literacy skills down into 4 levels, which each level broken down into many smaller sections, each with smaller tasks and goals.
 Each child has a binder, which clearly shows them and their volunteer what tasks they’re working on and what will come next.
 Then there are rewards for making progress – praise, stickers, entry into the lucky draw for ice-cream, and your very own book to take home when you finish a level.